DataDog/documentation/content/en/cloud_cost_management/container_cost_allocation.md

 For Kubernetes data transfer allocation, a Kubernetes node is joined with its associated data transfer costs from the [CUR][103].
 The node's cluster name and all node tags are added to the entire data transfer cost for the node.
 This allows you to associate cluster-level dimensions with the cost of the data transfer, without considering the pods scheduled to the node.

-[Network Performance Monitoring][105] must be enabled on all AWS hosts to allow accurate data transfer cost allocation.
-If some hosts do not have Network Performance Monitoring enabled, the data transfer costs for these hosts is not allocated and may appear as an `n/a` bucket depending on filter and group-by conditions.
+[Cloud Network Monitoring][105] must be enabled on all AWS hosts to allow accurate data transfer cost allocation.
+If some hosts do not have Cloud Network Monitoring enabled, the data transfer costs for these hosts is not allocated and may appear as an `n/a` bucket depending on filter and group-by conditions.

 Datadog supports data transfer cost allocation only through the [standard 6 workload resources][104].
 If you use custom workload resources their data transfer costs may only be allocated down to the cluster level and not the node/namespace level.